A body believed to be Miya Marcano has been found, Florida sheriff says - KRDO

 Marcano had been missing since September 24, when she was last seen at the Arden Villas Luxury Apartments in Orlando where she lived and worked, according to the sheriff’s office.

+Members of the Orange County Sheriff’s emergency response team found the body around 10:45 a.m.
+Saturday, Mina said, while searching a wooded area near the Tymber Skan on the Lake apartments, approximately 18 miles west of her home.
+A purse with her identification was located near the body, he said.

-Investigators found the body while searching the area near the Tymber Skan on the Lake apartments in Orange County Saturday, Mina said.
-According to the sheriff, cell phone records indicated Armando Manuel Caballero, a person of interest in the case, was “in or near” the apartments for about 20 minutes the evening Marcano was reported missing.
+Cell phone records indicated Armando Manuel Caballero, a person of interest in the case who was found dead of an apparent suicide September 27, was “in or near” the apartments for about 20 minutes between 8 p.m. and 9 p.m. the evening Marcano was reported missing, according to the sheriff.

+“We are not looking for any other people,” Mina said Saturday.
+“We believe pretty conclusively that Armando Caballero is responsible for this crime.”

+Caballero used to live at the Tymber Skan apartments, Mina said Saturday.

 The-CNN-Wire